 The value of a currency on the foreign exchange (FX) market is hugely influenced by signs of a nation’s economy becoming stronger or weaker.
 As a result, the US’s nonfarm payroll report consistently causes some of the largest movements in the FX market.

-Market movements are mainly caused by the relationship between forecasts from analysts and actual data from nonfarm reports.
+Market movements from nonfarm payrolls are mainly caused by the relationship between forecasts from analysts and actual data from nonfarm reports.